Socialist Reich Party

 The Socialist Reich Party (Sozialistische Reichspartei Deutschlands) was a West German political party founded in the aftermath of World War II in 1949 as an openly neo-Nazi-oriented splinter from the national conservative German Right Party (DKP-DRP).
-The party achieved some electoral success in northwestern Germany (Lower Saxony and Bremen).
-In 1952, the SRP was the first political party to be banned by the Federal Constitutional Court.
+The SRP achieved some electoral success in northwestern Germany (Lower Saxony and Bremen), before becoming the first political party to be banned by the Federal Constitutional Court in 1952.
+They were allied with the French organization led by René Binet known as the New European Order.